Virtual Private Cloud

 - Cloud Load Balancing is a fully distributed, software-defined managed load balancing service

-- distributes user traffic across multiple instances of the applications and reduces the risk that the of performance issues for the applications experience by spreading the load
+- distributes user traffic across multiple instances of the applications and reduces the risk of performance issues by spreading the load

 - provides health checking mechanisms that determine if backends, such as instance groups and zonal network endpoint groups (NEGs), are healthy and properly respond to traffic.